nguyenanhhuy248/zoom-transcript-summarizer/README.md

 # Zoom Transcript Summarizer

-A web application built with FastAPI and React that uses a fine-tuned Gemma-2B Large Language model to summarize Zoom meeting transcripts.
+A web application built with FastAPI and React that uses a fine-tuned Gemma-2B Large Language Model to summarize Zoom meeting transcripts.

 ## Features